arianitu/postgres-statefulset/config/README.md

  IN HOST TERMINAL:

-`docker login` (You need to be a collaborator as this is a private repo).
+`docker login` (You need to be a collaborator as johnitcsolutionscomau/ubuntu_elastos_smartweb-base is a private repo).

  Now we pull the images we need: